9 Best Alternative Investment Platforms

 Your stock-bond portfolio might be outdated.

-Here's my list of the 11 best alternative investment platforms.
+Here's my list of the 9 best alternative investment platforms.

-What's an alternative investment platform?
+What is an alternative investment platform?

 Before getting into the list, we first need to cover what constitutes an alternative investment.

-Traditional assets are stocks, bonds, and cash — so any asset outside of those three is considered an alternative asset.
+Traditional assets are stocks, bonds, and cash, so any asset outside of those three is considered an alternative asset.
+This includes real estate, art, collectibles, cryptocurrency, private credit, private equity, and more.

 However, since most alternative assets are not available on traditional investing platforms (such as a brokerage account), you need an account on an alternative investment platform to access them.